KnowTheCode/kint-php-debugger/readme.txt

 == Screenshots ==

 1. An example of what gets rendered in the browser when using 'd( $var )'.
-2. Profiler example from Kint.
+2. Profile example from Kint.
+3. "KINT ACTIVE" indicator in the WordPress admin bar.

 == ChangeLog ==

+= Version 1.2.1 =

+* Added "KINT ACTIVE" indicator to the WordPress admin bar to alert the plugin is activated.

 = Version 1.2.0 =